CMPT-276-SUMMER-2025/final-project-5-lakes/README.md

 4. Open a terminal, and navigate to the `frontend` folder (`final-project-5-lakes/src/frontend`).
 Then enter `npm install --legacy-peer-deps` and wait for it to install.
 5. Open a different (new) terminal, and navigate to the `backend` folder (`final-project-5-lakes/src/backend`).
 Run `npm install` and wait for it to install.
 Then enter `node server.js`, it should say the server is running.
 6. Lastly, in the terminal where you are in the frontend (`final-project-5-lakes/src/frontend`), run `npm run dev`.
 Click on the link that is provided to you (it should look like "http://localhost:5173") and view the website through your browser.

+# Known Issues and Limitations
+- Occasionally, the DeepSeek API doesn’t work properly, and users may see an error message.
+When this happens, users can simply dismiss the error and try again.
+- The DeepSeek API can sometimes take a long time to respond, leading to delays in loading results.
+- Users need to navigate between pages using the buttons provided on the page.
+Using their browser navigation buttons can sometimes cause unexpected behaviour.
+_To find a record of all our current and fixed bugs, you can filter through our tickets using the 'bug' label._

+# Technologies
+- React (frontend)
+- Node.js (backend)
+- QuickChart API for chart rendering
+- DeepSeek API for data analysis
+- Tailwind CSS for styling